fatum/taskable/README.md

 }
 ```

-It increase attempts, update status to :enqueued and produce each task to callable object (Taskable.populate).
+It update status to :enqueued and produce each task to callable object (Taskable.populate).
-Each task should be runned by TaskRunner (for state handling).
+Each task should be runned by TaskRunner (for error handling and state transitions).

 ```ruby
 def perform(task_id)